nadagehad01/110/index.md

 #### About my tutoring
 I have a great passion for teaching.
 I was an elementary school tutor when I was in high school, I mentored students in underserved areas in Egypt and helped design their curriculums, and I became a computer science tutor for the first time in January of 2021.
-I tutored for CSE 8B (Introduction to Programming 2: Java) with _Professor Christine Alvarado_, and I'm currently tutoring for CSE 30 (Computer Systems and Organization) with _Professor Bryan Chin_.
+I tutored for CSE 8B (_Introduction to Programming and Computational Problem-Solving II_) with Professor Christine Alvarado, and I'm currently tutoring for CSE 30 (_Computer Organization and Systems Programming_) with Professor Bryan Chin.
 In March of 2021, I joined an organization called CovEd as a volunteer mentor to mentor for students in Chicago Heights Middle School.

 #### Some of my skills
 1. Programming in `Java`, `C`, `C++`, `Python`